Home Cocktails Cocoa Hot Chocolate to Die for

 Common Mistake

-One common mistake is overheating the chocolate, which can cause it to seize and lose its smooth texture.
+A common mistake is overheating the chocolate, which can cause it to seize and become grainy, so be sure to melt it gently.

 Frequently Asked Questions